Privacy Policy

 Your rights

-You can ask us to delete your account and the data tied to it at any time by emailing [email protected].
-If you're in the EU or UK, this covers your rights under GDPR.
-If you're in Singapore, this covers your rights under the PDPA.
+You can ask us to access, correct, or delete your account and the data tied to it at any time by emailing [email protected], and we'll respond within a reasonable period.
+If you're in the EU or UK, you also have rights under the GDPR, including the right to lodge a complaint with your local data protection authority.
+If you're in Singapore, you have rights under the PDPA.

 Security